Amazon tests new fashion shopping service for Prime members

 - Sam Elliott rides again as ‘The Hero’

-Online retailers such as Stitch Fix and Trunk Club have made a name for themselves by sending customers boxes full of wardrobe items, curated by in-house stylists, allowing free returns.
-Those companies charge a “styling fee” that’s credited toward any purchase made from the shipment,

 Amazon’s new service operates a little differently.
-First, there’s no styling fee, it’s free for Prime members.
-It spurs shoppers to keep items by offering a 10 percent discount for three or four items or a 20 percent discount for five items or more.
+First, there’s no styling fee; it’s free for Prime members.
+There are no stylists either: shoppers pick out their clothes on their own.

+Prime Wardrobe spurs shoppers to keep items by offering a 10 percent discount for three or four items, or a 20 percent discount for five items or more.
 An order can contain up to 15 items.

 Unwanted items can be put back in the same box, which comes with a return shipping label.
 The box can be dropped at UPS or picked up for free from the shopper’s doorstep.